Television: Electronic

 On the other hand, in 1934, Zworykin shared some patent rights with the German licensee company Telefunken.
 The "image iconoscope" ("Superikonoskop" in Germany) was produced as a result of the collaboration.
 This tube is essentially identical to the super-Emitron.
-The production and commercialization of the super-Emitron and image iconoscope in Europe were not affected by the patent war between Zworykin and Farnsworth, because Dieckmann and Hell had priority in Germany for the invention of the image dissector, having submitted a patent application for their Lichtelektrische Bildzerlegerröhre für Fernseher (Photoelectric Image Dissector Tube for Television) in Germany in 1925, two years before Farnsworth did the same in the United States.
+The production and commercialization of the super-Emitron and image iconoscope in Europe were not affected by the patent war between Zworykin and Farnsworth because Dieckmann and Hell had priority in Germany for the invention of the image dissector, having submitted a patent application for their Lichtelektrische Bildzerlegerröhre für Fernseher (Photoelectric Image Dissector Tube for Television) in Germany in 1925, two years before Farnsworth did the same in the United States.
 The image iconoscope (Superikonoskop) became the industrial standard for public broadcasting in Europe from 1936 until 1960, when it was replaced by the vidicon and plumbicon tubes.
-Indeed, it was the representative of the European tradition in electronic tubes competing against the American tradition represented by the image orthicon.
+Indeed, it represented the European tradition in electronic tubes competing against the American tradition represented by the image orthicon.
 The German company Heimann produced the Superikonoskop for the 1936 Berlin Olympic Games, later Heimann also produced and commercialized it from 1940 to 1955; finally the Dutch company Philips produced and commercialized the image iconoscope and multicon from 1952 to 1958.

-U.S. television broadcasting, at the time, consisted of a variety of markets in a wide range of sizes, each competing for programming and dominance with separate technology, until deals were made and standards agreed upon in 1941.
+U.S. television broadcasting, at the time, consisted of a variety of markets in a wide range of sizes, each competing for programming and dominance with separate technology until deals were made and standards agreed upon in 1941.
 RCA, for example, used only Iconoscopes in the New York area, but Farnsworth Image Dissectors in Philadelphia and San Francisco.
 In September 1939, RCA agreed to pay the Farnsworth Television and Radio Corporation royalties over the next ten years for access to Farnsworth's patents.
 With this historic agreement in place, RCA integrated much of what was best about the Farnsworth Technology into their systems.
 In 1941, the United States implemented 525-line television.
 Electrical engineer Benjamin Adler played a prominent role in the development of television.

 The world's first 625-line television standard was designed in the Soviet Union in 1944 and became a national standard in 1946.
 The first broadcast in 625-line standard occurred in Moscow in 1948.
 The concept of 625 lines per frame was subsequently implemented in the European CCIR standard.
-In 1936, Kálmán Tihanyi described the principle of plasma display, the first flat panel display system.
+In 1936, Kálmán Tihanyi described the principle of plasma display, the first flat-panel display system.